Texas IBLI 2016

 Call for Proposals

-The Center for International Business Education and Research (CIBER) is pleased to announce a special summer award for Research Excellence Grants.
-While the regular Research Excellence Grants are not available over the summer, CIBER will have limited funds to support summer research on issues related to International Business.
+The Center for Global Business is pleased to announce a special summer award for Research Excellence Grants.
+While the regular Research Excellence Grants are not available over the summer, the Center will have limited funds to support summer research on issues related to International Business.

 The McCombs Research Excellence Grant program seeks to promote research excellence in the school by supporting influential and high quality faculty research projects that require substantive funding but cannot be funded through other sources (e.g., ADF or other discretionary funds).
 Examples of research-related costs covered by these grants include costs for data gathering and analysis, research assistantships, purchase of expensive databases, and funds to organize academic conferences at the school.

-To apply for a research excellence grant, please submit a three-page proposal (maximum) along with your current vita to the CIBER Director at email@example.com
+To apply for a research excellence grant, please submit a three-page proposal (maximum) along with your current vita to the Center for Global Business Director at email@example.com

 .
-The deadline to apply for funding for this summer is March 31st.
+The deadline to apply for funding for summer 2016 is April 15th.
 The proposal should emphasize the project’s relevance and importance, and how it benefits the school.
 Specifically, it should include the following items:

 1. Title of project, name of principal investigator(s) (must be McCombs tenure-track or tenured faculty members), and project duration;